BradleyCulley/bradleyculley.github.io/_posts/2024-06-16-living-forever-could-be-nice.md

 </p>

 <p>
-I think solving the ability to live as long as one likes will be similar.
+I think the ability to live as long as one likes will be similar.
 I think the potential downsides, such as logistical problems, are oversold.
-Humans are good at problem-solving...though usually only once the problem is looming.
+Humans are good at problem-solving...usually once the problem is imminent.
 </p>

 <p>
-Imagine if Eratosthenes, Euler, Edison, Einstein, Noether, von Neumann, da Vinci, Tesla, and Isambard Kingdom Brunel were all alive and well today.
+Imagine if Eratosthenes, Euler, Edison, Einstein, Noether, von Neumann, da Vinci, Tesla, and Isambard Kingdom Brunel were all alive and well.
 Each would have a career hundreds, or thousands, of years long.
 We might be Kardashev Type-II or Type-III already.
 </p>

 <p>
-In longevity research, there's the idea of "longevity escape velocity": living long enough, or aging slowly enough, to "catch the train" of scientific progress such that one achieves immortality³.
+In longevity research, there's the idea of "longevity escape velocity".
+That means living long enough, or aging slowly enough, to "catch the train" of scientific progress such that one ultimately achieves immortality³.
 "[I]n a given year in which longevity escape velocity would be maintained, medical advances would increase people's remaining life expectancy more than the year that just went by"³.
 I don't think longevity escape velocity, the possibility of curing aging entirely, and so on, are necessarily millenarian.
 </p>

 <p>
 The image at the top of this post shows the anchoring effect humans currently experience: the maximum age is stuck around 120 years.
-However, there's been effective research in extending the lifespan of lab animals and, first the first time 2019, in humans⁴.
+However, there's been effective research in extending the lifespan of lab animals and, for the first time in 2019, in humans⁴.
 In a 2019 study lead by Dr. Greg Fahy, treatment with recombinant human growth hormone (rhGH) caused the cellular age of participants to be "approximately 1.5 years less than baseline after 1 year of treatment"⁴.
 </p>